GetSimpl/simpl-android-sdk-integration-example/README.md

 }
 ```

-## Using custom button/view for performing Simpl Transaction
+## Using custom button/view for authorizing a Simpl Transaction
 If you want to use your custom view/button for triggering the Simpl checkout flow, then use any of the following API methods.
 ```java
 /**